aglines/sudoku/README.md

 - find way to randomize this grid with the full solved legal sudoku (landed on a recursive backtracking algo with randomization)
 - explore benchmarking via timeit
+- create unsolved versions of the ones that get generated, at different levels (research indicates absolute hardest ones have minimum 17 cells populated of the 81 possible)

 ## TODO

-- create unsolved versions of the ones that get generated, at different levels (research indicates absolute hardest ones have minimum 17 cells populated of the 81 possible)

-- do not aim at frontend, just aim at some console interface / text user interface TUI that later i could embed in a webpage.  this is not a frontend project
+- do not aim at frontend, just aim at some console interface / text user interface TUI that later i could embed in a webpage.  this is not a frontend project.
+Use the python module rich, aimed at richtext